Latest Cookie G4 Helmet News!

 But it really was the G3 in 2011 that radically changed the skydiving helmet scene as Cookie was able to produce the helmet on a larger scale, in more colors and with a consistent production standard due to a switch to the ABS material shell.
 The G3 has become the worldwide standard for not only experienced skydivers, but also new skydivers and wind tunnel flyers due the reliability of the opening mechanism, the quality of the construction and the availability of the helmets and parts all over the skydiving world.

-Cookie hasn't rested on that success, and instead continued testing and developing new ideas for the next full face helmet, which has now been showcased with the G4 release planned for June or July of this year.
+Cookie hasn't rested on that success, and instead continued testing and developing new ideas for the next full face helmet, which has now been showcased with the G4.

-So here is the scoop on what we know so far:
+So here is the scoop on the G4:

 - Redesigned visor mechanisms with stainless steel springs that are replaceable, yet designed to last the helmet's lifetime

-- New mirror blue visor color in addition to clear and smoke
+- New mirror blue visor color in addition to clear, orange and tinted

 - Improved shell sizing to accommodate larger head sizes